nf-osi/nf-hackathon-2019/README.md

 ### Prerequisites

 These instructions assume that you:
--have registered for a (Synapse account)[https://www.synapse.org/#!RegisterAccount:0] -are a member of the [2019 Hackathon Participants Team](https://www.synapse.org/#!Team:3389360) on Synapse.
+* have registered for a (Synapse account)[https://www.synapse.org/#!RegisterAccount:0]
+* are a member of the [2019 Hackathon Participants Team](https://www.synapse.org/#!Team:3389360) on Synapse.
--have [installed Docker Community Edition](https://docs.docker.com/v17.12/install/) and that the docker service is running on your machine
+* have [installed Docker Community Edition](https://docs.docker.com/v17.12/install/) and that the docker service is running on your machine
--are running a Unix-based OS, such as Ubuntu or Mac.
+* are running a Unix-based OS, such as Ubuntu or Mac.
 These instructions have not been tested on Windows-based platforms.

 ### RStudio Docker Image